noirscape/SwitchGuideOLD/launching-cfw/android.md

 3. Under the Payload section, select upload payload and upload the .bin file you previously downloaded.
 4. Click `do the thing`, select `APX` and click connect.</li>
 5. Once hekate loads, using the volume and power buttons, select `Launch - > Atmosphere`.
+6. To verify that Atmosphere launched properly, go to the System Settings and then scroll down to "System".
+Behind the line `Current system version:`, you should see your Switch's firmware version and `(AMS x.y.z)`. `x.y.z` are numbers that indicate the version of Atmosphere you are currently running.
-6. Once your Switch boots, you can open the album applet to load the Homebrew Launcher.
+7. Once your Switch boots, you can open the album applet to load the Homebrew Launcher.

 You should read the [Final Notes]({{ '/finalizing.html' | relative_url }}){: .a-table} so you can dump your NAND.
 {: .info-box}